gaehlerm/SoftwareEngineering/README.md

 Every ticket is estimated for how much work it will take.
 The ticket size is quantified by the number of story points it gets.
 This is an artificial number to give the tickets a measurable size.
 Yet at the same time, the story points are vague enough to indicate that this value is only a vague estimation.
 In most projects, a story point is between one half and one day of work.

 The ticket size is estimated at the so called sprint planning, a meeting where the next sprint is planned.
 For each ticket, the number of story points is estimated by the team.
 Usually every developer makes a hidden estimation and the average is the number of story points being assigned to the ticket.
 If there is a large discrepancy in the estimations, the team needs to discuss why this is the case.
 Probably some difficulty was missed, but it could also be that most developers underestimated the task.
+Unfortunately this estimation of tickets does not always work too well.
+It takes really good planning such that all developers know what has to be done in the ticket.
+Otherwise the estimations are way off.
+This is especially the case when the ticket is not well defined.
+In this case, the ticket probably has to be split up into smaller tickets.

 Tickets all have some business value.
 They have a direct effect on the user.
 This means, that every ticket is a vertical slice through the software stack.
 From the database through the back end code and to the GUI.
 Everything has to be worked on in a single ticket.
 So, either you know already how to work on each layer of the software stack, or you team up with someone else and do pair programming in order to fill the knowledge gap.

 At the same time, one can write acceptance tests for every ticket. "... if the user clicks x, then the window closes."
-This is also the acceptance criterion of the ticket: does the acceptance test pass?
+This test is also the acceptance criterion of the ticket.
+The ticket is accepted if the acceptance test passes.

 ## QA

 In waterfall projects, the Quality Assurance (QA) was manually trying to find bugs in the existing software.
 This certainly does not fit anymore with agile.
 Instead, the QA should write the acceptance tests of every ticket.
 These tests should preferably be written before the developers finished working on the same ticket.
-This is quite similar to TDD and is called Behavior Driven Development (BDD).
+This is quite similar to TDD and is called Behavior Driven Development (BDD) or at times Acceptance Test Driven Development (ATDD).

 Finishing the acceptance tests before the developers finish the actual ticket is a hard task.
 One way to mitigate this issue is working ahead.
 The QA team can always try to be half a sprint ahead.
 This is not so easy as the sprint planning was not yet done.
 On the other hand, the PM should know quite well one sprint ahead what is going to follow next.